HomeTips & HacksTen Ways to Prepare Your House for Winter

 Your garden deserves attention before winter sets in.
 It’s smart to prune dead or dying branches that could fall during a storm and mulch your garden beds to protect roots and perennials.

-With snow coming, it's a good idea to consider covering raised beds with frost blankets so that your plants don't freeze.
-Any lawn furniture, pots and garden tools can be brought inside to extend their life and drain.
+As snow approaches, it’s a good idea to consider covering raised beds with frost blankets to protect your plants from freezing.
+Any lawn furniture, pots, and garden tools can be brought inside to extend their life and drain.
 Irrigation systems can be used to prevent freezing and cracking.

 9. Test your smoke and carbon monoxide detectors

-With furnaces, fireplaces, and other heat sources running, carbon monoxide risks increase in winter.
-Testing all of your smoke and carbon detectors, replacing the batteries, and ensuring they're in the right locations near bedrooms is smart.
+With furnaces, fireplaces, and other heat sources running, the risk of carbon monoxide increases in winter.
+Testing all your smoke and carbon detectors, replacing their batteries, and ensuring they’re in the correct locations near bedrooms is a smart move.

 Every floor of your home should have a working detector.
 If yours is over a decade old, it’s time to replace them.